-Inspector General’s Office buys $160K worth of weapons its investigators can’t use
+Inspector general’s office buys $160K worth of weapons its investigators can’t use

 HARRISBURG, Pa.
 (WHTM) — A Pennsylvania watchdog group that’s supposed to be monitoring state misconduct and waste has instead found itself at the center of a $160,000 mistake.

-“When you start adding this stuff up, there is significant waste in state government that needs accounted for,” said State Rep. Seth Grove (R-York County).
+“When you start adding this stuff up, there is significant waste in state government that needs accounted for,” state Rep. Seth Grove (R-York) said.

-He believes the Office does good, valuable work but hopes this is an isolated incident.
+Grove believes the office does good, valuable work, but he hopes this is an isolated incident.

 “Stuff like this doesn’t build that reputation of being a solid watchdog,” Grove said.